fabragaMS/ADPE2E/README.md

 ### [Lab 0: Deploy Azure Data Platform End2End to your subscription](./Deploy/Deploy.md)

+**IMPORTANT**: You should skip this Lab if you are executing the labs through subscriptions provided by CloudLabs.
+All Azure services will be deployed as you activate your registration.

 In this section you will automatically provision all Azure resources required to complete labs 1 though to 5.
 We will use a pre-defined ARM template with the definition of all Azure services used to ingest, store, process and visualise data.

 The estimated time to complete this lab is: **30 minutes**.